 You will need a good storage solution that can easily handle large files.
 Hence, with a drive that won’t fail unexpectedly, you are sure to get some good service from a media server.

 For HDDs, a high cache can improve read speeds, thereby improving the performance of the disk.

-To be the best hard drives for media server a drive needs to have these features.
+To be the best hard drives for media server or Plex, a drive needs to have these features.

 Comparison of Hard Drives for Media Server

 |WD Red |